stopnoanime/stuff-manager/README.md

 # Stuff Manager

-This is a [Next.js](https://nextjs.org/) app that allows you to manage your personal belongings.
+Stuff Manager is a Next.js app that allows you to manage your personal belongings.
+You can create entires for items with descriptions, images, categories and hierarchy relations.
+This makes it possible to document your things and their locations.

+Stuff Manager supports full-text search, you can also create QR code labels that allow for quick item retrieval.

+# Technical details
-It uses PostgreSQL as the database and S3 for image storage.
+Stuff Manager uses PostgreSQL as the database, and S3 for image storage.
-User authentication is done through GitHub OAuth.
+User authentication is handled through GitHub OAuth using the next-auth library.

+# Usage
-You can visit my instance [here](https://stopnoanime-stuff-manager.vercel.app/);
+You can visit my instance [here](https://stopnoanime-stuff-manager.vercel.app/).